marceldegraaf/marceldegraaf.github.io/_posts/2014-04-24-experimenting-with-coreos-confd-etcd-fleet-and-cloudformation.md

 9. The first `ExecStop` deregisters the `/test/<machine-id>` key from etcd
 10. The second `ExecStop` kills the actual Docker container.

-To run this service, save it to a file called `hello.service` and submit it to your fleet with `fleetctl`:
+To run this service, save it to a file called `hello.service`, submit it to your fleet with `fleetctl` and start it:

 {% highlight bash %}
 fleetctl submit hello.service
+fleetctl start hello.service
 {% endhighlight %}

 If you now call `fleetctl list-units`, you should see your service running: